brandur/sorg/content/drafts/mongodb.md

 commits multiple documents fails halfway through?
 Well, it's exactly what you would think given a few moments to think about it: Mongo only guarantees consistency within updates of a single document, so if you fail between documents, you're left with inconsistent data.
+ACID-compliant stores avoid this problem through their guarantee of _atomicity_ (the "A" in ACID) which dictates that any given transaction either succeeds fully or fails.

 In the optimal system, you have an automated process that attempts to identify this class of failure and clean them up by reverting data to a consistent state.
-But here in the real world, with deadlines and scarce engineering time, you'll almost certainly have a human operator that dives in and _manually_ repairs that bad data.
-Remember that the process could have been cut off between _any_ two Mongo commits, so you could be left with an innumerable number of edge cases that are difficult to compensate for with an automated repair system.
+But here in the real world, with deadlines and scarce engineering time, you'll almost certainly have a human operator that dives in and _manually_ repairs that bad data as your application runs into new and unexpected edge cases.
+Remember that the process could have been cut off between _any_ two Mongo commits, so you could be left with innumerable combinations of mangled information that would have to be compensated for by any automated repair system.

 Mongo recommends that you solve this problem by [implementing two-phase commits in your application][two-phase].
 This is certifiably _insane_.
 Putting your own